bharath5673/banknote-auth/README.md

 The dataset was taken from the [UCI Repository](https://archive.ics.uci.edu/ml/datasets/banknote+authentication).
 It contains 1,372 observations (banknotes) and 4 attributes.

-**Note:** Data were numeric values extracted Wavelet Transformed Images (WTIs) of banknote specimens.
+**Note:** Data were numeric values extracted from Wavelet Transformed Images (WTIs) of banknote specimens.

 | Column  | Definition |
 | ------------- | ------------- |